davisjam/davisjam.github.io/_pages/join-lab.md

 ### Notes for undergraduate students

 If you are a current Purdue undergraduate, send me the email described above, with the subject "*Prospective assistant: undergraduate*".
-My preference is given to ECE students, but I am happy to hear from students in CS, CIT, and related majors.
+I am happy to hear from students in ECE, CS, CIT, and related majors.

 ## Onboarding